dcSpark/authenticate-with-urbit-id/README.md

 ##  Example Workflow

 _This example assumes that the developer is a running a “website ship” `~sampel-talled` and a “user ship” `~sampel-palnet`.
-(DMs do not work particularly well between fakezod galaxies.)_
+(Do note: DMs do not work particularly well between fakezod galaxies.)_

 1. Start `%authenticate-with-urbit-id` on website ship `~sampel-talled`.
-2. Request a token from website ship `~sampel-talled` for user ship `~sampel-palnet`.
+2. Make a request to `%authenticate-with-urbit-id` on `~sampel-talled` to generate a token (typically done via the website backend) for user ship `~sampel-palnet` (this token is then returned to the end user from the backend to the frontend, and would be fed through Urbit Visor's API in a DM, as is specified in step 4).

     ```sh
     curl --header "Content-Type: application/json" \